All you need to know about potassium

 In general, unless otherwise medically indicated, potassium supplements are useless and even dangerous.
 To obtain the correct dose in the blood, all you need to do is eat potassium-rich foods regularly, without overdoing it.

 We have seen that it takes about 3500mg of potassium per day from the diet.
 To achieve this objective, while avoiding certain unhealthy foods containing potassium (milk, white rice, yoghurt, pasta, etc.), we can give priority to ingredients compatible with the blooness diet, i.e. healthy foods with a relatively low glycemic load and index.
-For example, it would be sufficient to consume the following foods on the same day:
+For example, all you need to do is consume the following in a single day:

 • Morning: 2 whole eggs (140mg)